Flowers Bread

 What type of vehicle do I need?

-The current owner services this route using a 2014 Isuzu NPR box truck that is available to purchase as a separate transaction.
+There is no vehicle included.
 Common delivery vehicles used for this type of business are box trucks or trailers.
 If you are considering purchasing, leasing or financing a vehicle you can review additional information here.

 What is the Gross vs the Net income?